 This dumpling bar offers authentic food from Shanghai, including Shanghainese Xiao Long Bao and handmade dumplings.
 These recipes have been cultivated from generations of cooking experience.
 Its decor and styling are clearly influenced by Chinese street food from the 1930s.

-Up next is Fei Jai, which has been split into two separate dining spaces.
+Up next is on our look at the best Chinese restaurants in Sydney is Fei Jai, which is split into two separate dining spaces.
 One side offers conventional Cantonese cuisine while the opposite side is a dumpling bar.
 This gives you plenty of choices to choose from.